 (c) Enclosure of impact surfaces with durable materials.
 Durable material include wallboard, drywall, paneling, a quarter inch or thicker plywood or other underlayment for floors, coil stock and the sealing or caulking of edges and joints so as to prevent or control chalking, flaking, peeling, scaling or loose lead-containing substances from becoming part of house dust or otherwise accessible to children.
-The underlayment for floors must be covered with a cleanable, impermeable surface;
+The underlayment for floors must be covered with a finished, cleanable, flooring material;